 Years of Production of Lee Middleton Dolls

-Material, Characteristics and Sizes of Lee Middleton Dolls
+Material, Characteristics, and Sizes of Lee Middleton Dolls

 All dolls today are made of high-quality vinyl.
 All dolls are hard vinyl, except the Breath of Life Babies, which are made with soft-to-the-touch lifelike vinyl.
-The majority of dolls are 19" to 22" and are baby and toddler dolls, although the company also produces some taller standing children.
+The majority of dolls are 19 inches to 22 inches and are baby and toddler dolls, although the company also produces some taller standing children.
 Starting in 2003, the company also added a "Classic Miniatures" line, which are miniaturized versions of popular, previously produced dolls.

 Prices and Secondary Market for Lee Middleton Dolls